 Simply put, with all of the expectations of testing and curriculum put on our plates, it seems like this will just waste time and there will not be enough time to cover what absolutely must be taught.

 On the contrary, utilizing brain break games for high school students (ad) will actually help them stay more focused and more productive with the tasks at hand.
 Brain break games for high school students do not need to be corny with some patty cake or sensory bins like with younger kids.
-They just need to be something that helps your students get the blood pumping and oxygen flowing to their brain again so they can legitimately focus on their work.
+They just need to be something that helps your students get the blood pumping and oxygen flowing to their brains again so they can legitimately focus on their work.

 The importance of student buy-in for brain breaks in high school cannot be overstated.
 High schoolers often find themselves engrossed in rigorous lesson plans, sitting for extended periods, and needing a little break to recharge their mental faculties, plus it is important to give them tools to help themselves refocus as they get older and move on from K-12 education.
 Effective brain breaks, those short activities designed to increase blood flow and engagement, serve as a means of respite from long periods of academic concentration or can merely help refocus the brain when distracted or exhausted.

 When students embrace these moments, it can positively impact their overall learning experience.
 Whether it’s a quick dance break, a game of beach ball toss, or a challenge involving a medium-sized ball and a single spaghetti noodle, it’s crucial that students willingly participate.

 Their involvement not only promotes physical exercise but also nurtures social skills and a growth mindset.
 As students guide one another in these activities, they create bonds, learn to appreciate the benefits of brain breaks and foster a sense of unity.
 This buy-in ensures that brain breaks become a cherished part of the high school day, rather than just a fleeting distraction or something they’re “too cool” for.